 This early service provides a traditional Rite II Holy Eucharist with homily and single hymn at the offertory.
 The service welcomes the day of Resurrection with relative peace and quiet.
 It is the most contemplative of our services, and largely appeals to those that enjoy the quiet rhythms of the liturgy and lectionary.

 This family-friendly service is an amazing experience of life and energy.
 Filled with a range of children from infants, toddlers, and children on the move, this liturgy aims to foster a spirit of welcome and freedom for families with children.
 We have a “play and pray” area to occupy kids during those parts of the service that don’t quite hold their attention, and children are invited to sit with the preacher for a children’s homily.
 All are welcome, including screaming babies and exhausted parents!
 The service usually runs about 40 minutes and is followed by a coffee hour and Sunday School offering for the kids during the school year.

 11:00am Choral Eucharist

-11 o’clock brings forth a traditional service of Holy Eucharist with hymns and the glory of our choir.
-Filled with the rich sound of the organ and harmonized voices, this service aims to glorify God through the Anglican tradition of beautiful music, liturgy, and scripture, including a sermon, the celebration and communion of Holy Eucharist, and a rich diversity of other liturgical elements.
+This is our traditional sung Choral Eucharist with our talented choir leading hymns and service music.
+Filled with the rich sound of the organ and harmonized voices, this liturgy aims to glorify God through the Anglican tradition of beautiful music, liturgy, and scripture, including a sermon, the celebration of Holy Eucharist, and a rich diversity of other liturgical elements.
 All are welcome.
 Coffee hour and fellowship follow the service.

-Every Wednesday we offer a service of Rite II Holy Eucharist from the Book of Common Prayer with Healing to follow.
-The service is quiet and contemplative, and takes place in our side-chapel.
-The opportunity for healing prayers and a “laying on of hands” follows the celebration of the Eucharist.
-The service is short, lasting about 25 minutes.
+Every Wednesday we offer a prayer service from the Book of Common Prayer.
+The service is quiet and contemplative and takes place in our chapel.